- Make a Donation

 - Join Our Cause

-Want to see how the money makes a difference?
-Check out the IWitness blog, where IKEA co-workers post their photos and stories when they visit Soft Toys projects.
+To see how the campaign makes a difference, visit the IWitness blog where IKEA employees post photos and stories of their visits to Soft Toys projects.

-IKEA US has been a committed partner to our early childhood programs in the US, where programs focus on laying the critical foundation of language and literacy skills for children from birth to age 5.
-Through financial and in-kind support, IKEA has is helping to ensure that children can enter school ready to succeed.
+IKEA US has been a committed partner in our U.S. Early Steps to School Success program, which focuses on laying the critical foundation of language and literacy skills for children from birth to age 5.
+Through financial and in-kind support, IKEA is helping us ensure that children can enter school ready to succeed.
+Explore the program.

-In 2013, IKEA contributed with products that were used in the shelters in NY and NJ during Hurricane Sandy, and helped refurnish more than 40 child care centers damaged by the superstorm.
-During the last week of June, Save the Children staff along with IKEA staff joined together to give a Head Start Facility in Brooklyn a makeover after being partially destroyed in Hurricane Sandy.
-Learn more and see the makeover.
+In 2013, IKEA contributed products used in shelters in New York and New Jersey to help those affected by Hurricane Sandy, and they also helped refurnish more than 40 child care centers damaged by the storm.
+See how we worked together to give a Brooklyn Head Start facility a post-Sandy makeover.

 IKEA, the world's largest home furnishings retailer, was founded in 1943 in Sweden.
 Since that time, IKEA has offered home furnishings of good design, quality and function at low prices so the majority of people can afford them.
 There are currently more than 340 IKEA stores in 41 countries, including 38 in the U.S. IKEA incorporates sustainability into day-to-day business and supports initiatives that benefit children and the environment.